sondrew/dotfiles/README.md

 # dotfiles
-Terminal highlighting and helpful files for gitprojects
+Terminal settings, highlighting, profile and helpful files for gitprojects